Longmont police searching for man with 10 arrest warrants

 Weld County has also issued two warrants for motor vehicle theft, the post said.

-Ramirez-Gomez is 5 foot, 7-inches, 185 pounds with black hair and brown eyes, according to the post.
+Ramirez-Gomez is 5 foot, 7 inches tall, 185 pounds with black hair and brown eyes, according to the post.
 He has Aztec designs with faces tattooed on his chest, a woman's face tattooed on his right leg, a skull or demon tattooed on his left leg and the number 18 tattooed on his back.

 Longmont police are asking anyone with information on Ramirez-Gomez's location to contact Detective Cody Clark at 303-774-4392 or cody.clark@longmontcolorado.gov.
 People with information may also contact their local law enforcement agency and reference Longmont police case No. 2021-4171.